avr-rust/book.avr-rust.com/src/003-building-a-crate-for-avr.md

 ## Choosing a `--target`

-The Rust nightly compiler includes a built-in target for ATmega328 named `avr-unknown-gnu-atmega328`
+The Rust nightly compiler includes a built-in target for ATmega328 named `avr-unknown-gnu-atmega328`.

-If you wish to target a microcontroller other than ATmega328, or you want to change any of the default builtin options like the linking parameters, then you will need to export the builtin `avr-unknown-gnu-atmega328` target to a custom target specification JSON file and modify it to suit your needs.
+If you wish to target a microcontroller other than ATmega328, or you want to change any of the default built-in options like the linking parameters, then you will need to export the built-in `avr-unknown-gnu-atmega328` target to a custom target specification JSON file and modify it to suit your needs.